Irish Tarmac Rally Championship: Points System

 Competitors best scores in 5 out of 7 rounds are used to calculate the final Championship standings.
-Every driver and co-driver finishing each round in the top 10 are awarded championship points, with the winner receiving 17 points.
+Every driver and co-driver finishing each round in the top 10 are awarded championship points, with the winner receiving 21 points.
 Each finisher outside of the top 10 receives 1.5 points.

-A bonus system normally operates during the final round, with additional points on offer to the winners of each leg of the event, as well as for final positions.
+Each crew who enters and starts a respective event will be eligible for scoring 1 bonus point per event for starting an event.